The Story of Nosotros

 2016 saw the release of their 6th studio album titled “En El Mas Alla”.
 The album is written and dedicated to the many people that have touched the lives of Nosotros and are no longer here on earth.
 The album showcased the bands complex arranging and songwriting style.
 The title track was named as a winner in the John Lennon songwriting contest and the album was awarded “Producer of the Year”.
 The merengue, rock song “Olivdarme” was also awarded “Best Latin Song”.
 Both awards coming from the NM Music Awards.

 May 2017 marks their most recent release, a collaboration piece titled “Tumba” and was the recipient of the 2017 “Best Latin Song” award at The NM Music Awards.

 Nosotros continues to perform and write music that is relevant to our ever-changing world.
 Through the years Nosotros has evolved, morphed and changed but one thing remains the same, their music will always be felt in the pit our souls.

-Nosotros features Glenn Contreras (Lead Vocals), Carlos Fontana (Lead Vocals), Shane Derk (Guitar), Randy Sanchez (Tres, Guitar), Manuel Ramirez (Saxophone), Gilbert Uribe (Bass), Ricky Carrido (Congas), Jesse Joaquin Parker (Vibes, Percussion) and Dennis Javier Jasso (Drums).
+Nosotros features Glenn Contreras (Lead Vocals), Carlos Fontana (Lead Vocals), Shane Derk (Guitar), Randy Sanchez (Tres, Guitar), Ziggy Garcia (Trumpet), Manuel Ramirez (Saxophone), Chadd James (Saxophone), Gilbert Uribe (Bass), Ricky Carrido (Congas), Jesse Joaquin Parker (Vibes, Percussion) and Dennis Javier Jasso (Drums).